jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 beyond that range.
 The PDW's biggest hindrance in this regard is its very short barrel, while the carbine is held back primarily by its use of the puny 5.56x45 NATO cartridge.
-In either case, the energy of the bullet is insufficient to remain very effective throughout my intended range of distance to human targets and medium-size game animals.
+In either case, the energy of the bullet is insufficient to remain very effective throughout my intended range of distance against human targets and medium-size game animals.

 I think I can more fully achieve my own goals by creating a custom carbine than